OperationCode/OC_Challenge/README.md

 ## The Challenge

-Within the challenge there are three steps:
+Within the challenge there are four steps:
 1. Connect with a mentor
 2. Learn the op-code github work flow
 3. Select a project